Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 For God to do a deeper thing in our lives and relationship, we have to be willing to change the script we live by.

-More than anything, be ready to flow in the Spirit, pray difficult prayers, as the Lord leads us.
+More than anything, be ready to listen to the Spirit, pray difficult prayers, as the Lord leads us.
 And accept that such prayers will possibly mean discomfort in our lives and marriage.

 My bold prayers